jnalanko/VOMM/README.md

 * F. Cunial, J. Alanko, and D. Belazzougui (2018).
 [A framework for space-efficient variable-order Markov models](https://www.biorxiv.org/content/early/2018/10/14/443101). bioRxiv 443101.
 * D. Belazzougui, and F. Cunial (2017).
 [A framework for space-efficient string kernels](https://link.springer.com/article/10.1007/s00453-017-0286-4).
 Algorithmica 79.3 (2017): 857-883.

 Please cite the bioRxiv paper if you use this tool.
-The algorithm is also summarized in [a set of slides](https://www.slideshare.net/FabioCunial/smallspace-probabilistic-suffix-tries).
+The algorithm has also been summarized [in a set of slides](https://www.slideshare.net/FabioCunial/smallspace-probabilistic-suffix-tries) and [in a podcast episode](https://bioinformatics.chat/vomm).

 Requirements